Explore

 80. Adopted

-This Land Use Application was Referred to Comm by Council to the Committee on Finance
+This Resolution was Referred to Comm by Council to the Committee on Rules, Privileges, Elections, Standards and Ethics

 Attachments